alihanpehlivan/COMP3013/README.md

 # Team Mad Personnel

-David Smale: Project Manager
+* David Smale: Project Manager
-Alihan Pehlivan: Technical Lead
+* Alihan Pehlivan: Technical Lead
-Martin Blenkhorn: User Experience Guru
+* Martin Blenkhorn: User Experience Guru

 # Diagramming Tool

 Team Mad have developed a diagramming tool for small startups, junior developers and students to create diagrams in an intuitve and siimple way.

 Features include:
 * Dynamic and interactlbe diagrams
 * Powerful customisation options
 * Quality documentation to guide you through learning these complex topics

-Developed with JavaScript and ReactJS
+Developed with TypeScript and ReactJS